bokkypoobah/AigangPresaleContractAudit/audit/code-review/PreSale.md

   // TokenController functions
   //////////

-  /// @notice This method will generally be called by the MSP token contract to
+  /// @notice This method will generally be called by the APT token contract to
-  ///  acquire AITs.
-Or directly from third parties that want to acquire AITs in
+  ///  acquire APTs.
+Or directly from third parties that want to acquire APTs in
   ///  behalf of a token holder.
-  /// @param _th AIT holder where the AITs will be minted.
+  /// @param _th APT holder where the APTs will be minted.
   // BK NOTE - Participants can contribute when the contracts are not in `pause` mode
   //         - This function is only active when these contracts have been initialised
   //         - This function is only active during the contribution period